Much like in Excel, sorting lets you choose which columns you want to sort the data by (alphabetically).

 Ascending vs Descending

-Right away, you can tell from that screenshot above that all of the data is sorted by 'Gross sales', descending from Highest to Lowest.
-In other words, this report shows me which products had the most sales in the last 30 days.
+Right away, you can tell from the direction of the arrow that all of the data is sorted by 'Gross sales', descending from Highest to Lowest.

 If I changed the header to be ascending from Lowest to Highest (which we'll cover in a moment), you can see that the data would instead look like this: